 - 1/2 cup caramel sauce

-- For the Frosting
+For the frosting

-- 5 cups powdered sugar sifted
+- 5 cups (565 g) powdered sugar sifted

-- 4 Tbs. heavy cream
+- 4 Tablespoons heavy cream

-- 4 tsp. vanilla extract
+- 4 teaspoon vanilla extract

 - 1/2 cup caramel sauce plus additional for drizzling

-- milk way candy bars chopped
+- milk way candy bars chopped for garnishing

 Instructions

-- In a large mixing bowl, stir together flour, cocoa powder, baking powder, baking soda, and salt in a large bowl.
+- In a large mixing bowl, stir together sugar, flour, cocoa powder, baking powder, baking soda, and salt in a large bowl.
 Whisk to combine.

 - Add eggs, milk, oil, and vanilla.
 Whisk to combine.
-Stir in boiling water. (batter will be thin) Pour batter in prepared pans.

 - While cupcakes are cooling, prepare the frosting: In a stand mixer, combine the butter and powdered sugar.
 Cream until light and fluffy for 2-3 minutes.
 Add in the heavy cream, caramel, and vanilla.
 Mix until combined on low.
 Then on medium-high mix for 8 minutes until light and fluffy.

-- 6. Using a piping bag and tip, or an offset spatula, pipe the frosting onto each cupcake.
+- Using a piping bag and tip, or an offset spatula, pipe the frosting onto each cupcake.
 Top with candy bars and additional caramel sauce if desired.

 Notes